 Total net position serves as an indicator of the Airport's financial position.
-The Airport's liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources by \$552.5 million and \$822.9 million as of June 30, 2024 and 2023, respectively, representing an increase of \$270.4 million (32.9%) in net position.
+The Airport's liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources by \$534.7 million and \$552.5 million as of June 30, 2025 and 2024, respectively, representing an increase of \$17.8 million (3.2%) in net position due to the cumulative effect of the GASB 101 implementation.

 Restricted current assets consist of cash and investments held in the City Treasury and outside the City Treasury, accounts receivable, accrued interest, grants receivable, and PFCs receivable.
-Restricted current assets increased by \$213.0 million (28.7%).
-The increase was primarily due to the higher grants receivable and investment earnings.
+Restricted current assets increased by \$132.5 million (13.9%).
+The increase was primarily due to the higher PFC collection, investment earnings, and capitalized interest deposits from the Series 2025A/B/C Bonds issuance.